menghaoyu2002/interpoll/README.md

 - use more components over longer components (maybe)
 - add better security (don't put jwt in sessionStorage)
 - JWTs expire when page is closed, this can be quite annoying since opening a link in a new tab can log you out.
 Should use cookies for JWTs instead
+- There is a bit of delay on delete operations, which results in a unsatisfactory user experience.

 # Installation and Setup